jiyang381/jiyang-openml/CONTRIBUTING.md

 `mvn clean deploy -Prelease --settings .m2/settings.xml`

 **Note:**
 When your local system has GPG 2.1 or later installed the gpg executable will try to migrate the secret keys to the new (non-keyring) format before using them which might fail if being done during maven targets.
-As such, it is better to explicitly force that migration *before* by using a command like
+As such, it is better to explicitly force that migration *before* by using a command like:

+`gpg -K --homedir=.gnupg`

+## Notes on Sonatype deployments
+Deployments to sonatype may be tricky so it is important to know how they work.

+When the deployment process starts, a staging repository is created with the name `comfeedzai-XXXX`, which you can access at https://oss.sonatype.org/#stagingRepositories if you have credentials for it (order by descending creation date).
+Maven will be uploading all the artifacts to that staging repository as the deploy target is being executed on all nodes and at the end of the last artifa